About Malta

 See our Dive Site Map

-At Starfish Diving, we have many years of experience in organising bespoke and personalised diving holidays.
+At Starfish Diving, we have many years of experience in organising bespoke and personalised diving holidays in Malta.
 From individual recreational divers and courses, to large mixed groups for guided dives and courses, we can put together an awesome package for you.

 Recreational Dive Holiday Packages